 CBP also is responsible for “protecting our agricultural and economic interests from harmful pests and diseases; protecting American businesses from theft of their intellectual property; and regulating and facilitating international trade, collecting import duties, and enforcing U.S. trade laws,” according to the agency’s website.

 CBP is one of the largest law enforcement agencies within the Department of Homeland Security (DHS), with almost 60,000 employees nationwide and abroad.
 In addition to the more than 22,000 CBP officers who oversee the screening of passengers and cargo at more than 300 points of entry, there are numerous specialty roles available within CBP, including agriculture specialists, air and marine interdiction, and border patrol.

 In fiscal year 2016, the agency seized more than $129 million in unreported currency and more than 3.3 million pounds of narcotics, and processed more than 27 million cargo containers and inspected 390 million travelers.

 Job Outlook and Salary Range for Customs and Border Protection Officers

 CBP officers are employed at ports of entry throughout the continental United States, as well as in Alaska, Hawaii, Guam and the Northern Mariana Islands.
-According to the agency’s website, the salary range for entry-level officers is $32,844 to $39,738 annually.
+According to the agency’s website, the average pay for officers at the GS-5 level was $39,738 annually as of 2017.
+The average pay for officers at the GS-7 level was $51,106.
+Average pay for officers at the GS-9 level was $68,887.

 Because officers regularly interact with individuals from a variety of nations, the CBP is especially interested in applicants with foreign language proficiency.

 As with any career, job opportunities and salary potential for Customs and Border Protection officers can be influenced by numerous factors, including an individual’s employment history and educational attainment.

 Education and Training for Customs and Border Protection Officers